Self-Petitioned, Employment-Based Options20 Dec 2021

 The EB2 category generally requires a job offer from an employer and a PERM labor certification approved by the U.S. Department of Labor (DOL).
 The labor certification process is designed to protect U.S. workers.
 However, U.S. immigration law allows for a waiver of the PERM labor certification requirement in selected instances in which the foreign national’s contributions are at such a level that the nation’s interests are better served by not having the candidate undergo the PERM process.

-There is a separate type of NIW petition for physicians working in designated areas that are medically underserved.
+There is a separate type of NIW petition for physicians working in areas designated as medically underserved.
 That option is outside the scope of this article.
-An overview of NIW filings for physicians is available in the MurthyDotCom NewsBrief, NIW for Physicians Completing J-1 Waiver Service (26.Aug.2019).
+An overview of NIW filings for physicians is available on MurthyDotCom.
+See NIW for Physicians Completing J-1 Waiver Service (26.Aug.2019).

 NIW Eligibility Criteria